zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 # Zudello glossary

 We know that learning a new system comes with learning new terminology.
-The Zudello glossary provides clear explanations of common terms you'll encounter while using the platform, from document statuses and system features to approval workflows and account settings.
-Whether you're new to Zudello or need a quick refresh, this comprehensive guide helps you understand the exact meaning of terms within our platform, making it easier to navigate the system and work efficiently with your team.
+The Zudello glossary provides clear explanations of terms you'll encounter while using the platform, from document statuses and approval workflows to system features and account settings.

+Whether you're new to Zudello or need a quick refresh, this guide helps you understand the exact meaning of terms within our platform.

 ## Glossary